ronalddengz/steganrongraphy/README.md

 # Image and Audio Steganography
-By Ronald Deng

-## Overview
-A Python-based implementation of steganography techniques for both image and audio files.
+A Python-based implementation of steganography techniques for both image and audio files, made for CSCI 10 at Williams College.

 ## Installation Instructions
 `pip install -r requirements.txt`

 ## Usage

 The program uses three subcommands: `encode`, `decode`, and `spectrogram`.
-The type of operation (image vs. audio) is automatically inferred from the file extensions—no need to specify it manually.

 ### Encode/decode text in an image
 ```bash